hai-vr/documentation/docs/products/facetra-shape-creator/construction-lines.md

         <div className="card">
             <div className="card__body">
 ![actias.png](img%2Fconstruction%2F41_mouthpressdirection%2Factias.png)
-*On furry avatars with long beaks or snouts, it may be relevant to keep the mouth direction perpendicular to the direction of that beak or snout.*
+*On furry avatars with long beaks or snouts, it may be relevant to keep the mouth press direction perpendicular to the direction of that beak or snout.*
             </div>
         </div>
     </div>